Immigrate to Canada from Somalia – Updated Guidelines

 You may receive additional points if your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.

-5. Do you have a high net worth or significant financial resources?
+6. Do you have a high net worth or significant financial resources?

-6. Do you own and/or manage a business?
+7. Do you own and/or manage a business?

 Your business ownership or managerial experience may enhance your eligibility for federal and provincial governments business investor and entrepreneur immigration programs.
-Start your free assessment today.
-You just may have the qualifications for many of these programs.

 Step 1 – Where to Live in Canada